 After three years in Hawaii, he moved back to the mainland to be closer to his family.
 He had done considerable research and identified the Masters Program at Bastyr University in Kenmore, a leader in natural medicine, as the match for his personal interests.

 In 2003, he earned his Masters of Science Degree in Acupuncture and Oriental Medicine.
 He opened an office in Kirkland in 2004, but shortly afterwards learned that Jana Rome, who was a professor at Bastyr, was looking for someone to buy her practice on Whidbey Island.
 Ryan liked the feel of the Island and the community, and he bought the Freeland practice in 2006.

 Ryan also has an acupuncture practice in Lynnwood that he shares with his wife, Dr. Angela Tseng (who is a professor and core member of the faculty at Bastyr).
-He works a couple of days in Lynnwood, and four days on Whidbey (including some time at Whidbey General Hospital).
-Ryan enjoys his Whidbey practice because it puts him close to his family (his mother and father are Whidbey Island residents) and out in nature.
+He works a couple of days in Lynnwood, and four days on Whidbey (including some time at Whidbey Health).
+Ryan enjoys his Whidbey practice because it puts him close to his family and out in nature.

 Most of his business promotion is by word-of-mouth.
 As Ryan says, “You want to trust someone before you let them put needles in you.”
 He also notes that good interpersonal chemistry is essential in his practice.